zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 * Connections among Arduino, Raspberry pi,Raspberry pi camera module, L298N motor driver, Motors and Power Supply are set up as above picture.
 * After connected Arduino pins and Raspberry pi as above picture, we can load our codes to Arduino.
 That do by this sequence:
 * Detail information about Arduino codes is placed in that codes.
-* Download "androidToRaspberry.ino" file and open this file with double click.
+* Download `androidToRaspberry.ino` file and open this file with double click.
-* For uploading that project file to Arduino, first you must select the Arduino model from "Tools => Board" menu.<br><br>
+* For uploading that project file to Arduino, first you must select the Arduino model from `Tools => Board` menu.<br><br>

 ![Screen Shot RA1](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/images/ra1.png)
 <br><br>
-* Again from "Tools" menu, you must show which port plugged to Arduino board.
-Tools => port
+* Again from `Tools` menu, you must show which port plugged to Arduino board. `Tools => port`
 * After realize all steps, now you can upload the codes to Arduino board.
-You can complete the uploading process by pressing "Upload" button from left-up corner of the program.<br><br>
+You can complete the uploading process by pressing `Upload` button from left-up corner of the program.<br><br>
 ![Screen Shot](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/blob/master/images/ra2.png)
 <br><br>